BlackCubeDefense/Graph/README.md

 # Graph
-A Marketplace to Buy/Sell 3D Printed Firearms Designs &amp; CAD Files, and doing distributed Engineering Work!
+A Marketplace to Buy/Sell 3D Printed Firearms Designs & CAD Files, and do distributed Engineering Work!